kiarsy/Data-Structure-and-Algorithm-book/README.md

 [Find substring](https://www.youtube.com/watch?v=M9azY7YyMqI&list=PL3edoBgC7ScV9WPytQ2dtso21YrTuUSBd)

 ### Greedy
-A greedy algorithm is an approach for solving a problem by selecting the best option available at the moment.
+A greedy algorithm is an approach for solving a problem by `selecting the best option available at the moment`.
 It doesn't worry whether the current best result will bring the overall optimal result.

 The algorithm never reverses the earlier decision even if the choice is wrong.
 It works in a top-down approach.